 In B2B sales, insights into the archetypes of the players in the game are important when it comes to influencing the purchase decision.

-Hubspot is selling a marketing and sales software to various businesses.
-Depending on the firm, there will be various players in the purchase decision for Hubspot software.
+HubSpot is a marketing, sales, and CRM software for various businesses.
+Depending on the firm, there will be various players in the purchase decision for HubSpot software.
 These could include:

 - The user: marketers who use Hubspot reports and analytics

 - The decision-maker: CMO or CIO